Dyalog/link/docs/Usage/Installation.md

 Link 3.0 is included with Dyalog version 18.2 or later.

 !!!Note
-	Automatic detection of file changes requires .NET Framework or .NET Core.
+	For Dyalog to automatically update workspace contents due to file changes requires .NET Framework or .NET Core.
 These can be downloaded from [dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).

 	To find out which versions are supported, see [section 2.1 of the .NET Core Interface Guide](https://docs.dyalog.com/latest/dotNET%20Core%20Interface%20Guide.pdf) and under the heading "Prerequisites" in [chapter 1 of the Dyalog for Microsoft Windows .NET Framework Interface Guide](https://docs.dyalog.com/latest/Dyalog%20for%20Microsoft%20Windows%20.NET%20Framework%20Interface%20Guide.pdf).